 This variable controls how the shell interacts with the user and job control.
 If this variable is set, single word simple commands without redirections are treated as candidates for resumption of an existing stopped job.
 There is no ambiguity allowed; if there is more than one job beginning with the string typed, the job most recently accessed is selected.
 The name of a stopped job, in this context, is the command line used to start it.
-If set to the value exact, the string supplied must match the name of a stopped job exactly; if set to substring, the string supplied needs to match a substring of the name of a stopped job.
+If set to the value exact, the string supplied must match the name of a stopped job.
 The substring value provides functionality analogous to the %? job identifier (see JOB CONTROL below).
-If set to any other value, the supplied string must be a prefix of a stopped job's name; this provides functionality analogous to the % job identifier.
+If set to any other value, the supplied string must be a prefix of a stopped job's name; this provides functionality analogous to the %string job identifier.